 Focus on Security

-Although crime has been steadily decreasing for more than two decades, it remains a large concern for residents.
-As a property manager, your job is to ensure that your apartment complex and its residents are safe at all times.
-Similar to stolen packages, if your residents don’t feel safe on their own property or in their own home, then they won’t remain residents for long.
-Therefore, it’s essential that you do everything in your power to ensure their protection.
+Although crime has steadily decreased for more than two decades, community safety remains a main concern for residents.
+As a property manager, your job is to ensure that your apartment complex and its residents feel safe and secure at all times.
+Similar to package theft, if residents don’t feel safe in their community or in their apartment, they likely won’t remain residents for long.
+To reduce resident turnover, it’s essential you do everything in your power to make them feel safe.

-According to a national poll of renters by Assurant Inc, while most respondents felt that security was always important, 32% were especially concerned about it during the summer months.
-However, when asked what safety precautions they take, close to half (45%) of the renters polled said they only have a lock on the door followed by 36% who said they rely on neighbors to keep an eye out for them.
-Video cameras, phone alerts, and alarm systems were installed in only a quarter or less of rentals.
-Interestingly, over half (54%) of renters said they would pay a higher rent if their landlord offered a connected security device/doorbell.
+According to a national poll of renters by Assurant, while most respondents felt that security was always important, 32% were especially concerned about it during the summer months.
+However, when asked what safety precautions they take, close to half (45%) of the renters polled said they only have a lock on the door, followed by 36% who said they rely on neighbors to keep an eye out for them.
+The poll indicated that video cameras, phone alerts, or alarm systems were only installed in a quarter or less of rentals.
+Interestingly, over half (54%) of renters said they would pay a higher rent if their landlord offered a connected security device/doorbell5.

-Steps you can take to ensure that your multifamily property is safe and secure includes:
+A few steps you can take to ensure that your multifamily property is safe and secure include:

-- Gates surrounding the complex and parking structures.
+- Installing gates surrounding the complex and parking structures

-- Fobs or key cards to any entrance or egress
+- Use fobs or key cards to help monitor any entrance or egress

 Create a Sense of Community

-Analogous to building relationships, it’s important that you create ways for residents to bond or get to know one another, should they wish it.
+Along the same line as building relationships, it is important that you create ways for residents to bond or get to know one another.
 This can be done organically by having communal areas such as:

 - Outdoor patios